Incidents Guidance

 - Self harming, of a serious or persistent nature - see Self Harming Procedure;

-- Suicide, attempted suicide or death of a child - see Death of, or Serious Injury to a Child in the Community or a Child in Care Procedure;
+- Suicide, attempted suicide or death of a child - see Death or Serious Injury to a Child (Looked After, Child in Care or Care Leaver Up to and Including the Age of 24) Procedure;

 - Searches of a child or a child's belongings without the child's permission - see Searching the Belongings of Children Procedure;